UncleSamSwiss/ioBroker.loxone/README.md

 ### **WORK IN PROGRESS**

+-   (UncleSamSwiss) Unknown/unsupported controls are now shown with their states as read-only strings
 -   (raintonr) Fixes for auto-position based on percentage (#76)
 -   (raintonr) Added support for IRoomControllerV2 (#22)
 -   (UncleSamSwiss) Added experimental support for EIBDimmer (#15)